 3. Accelerates Wound Healing

-High oxidative stress, i.e., free radicals in your body can delay wound healing.
+High oxidative stress, i.e., free radicals in your body, can delay wound healing.
 Delayed wound healing is one of the critical complications seen in type 1 diabetes.
-Herbal extracts of betel leaf are found to be effective in treating such sensitive cases (7).
+Herbal extracts of betel leaf may be effective in treating such sensitive cases (7).

-Betel leaf is a classic remedy for wounds.
-It contains polyphenols that have antioxidant properties.
+Betel leaf contains polyphenols that have antioxidant properties.
 They boost the activity of the free radical-scavenging enzymes in your body, like superoxide dismutase and catalase (7).

-Applying betel leaf extract to wounded rats increased the rate of wound healing.
-It boosted the content of hydroxyproline – a major component of collagen in these rats.
-Ultimately, higher collagen content facilitated rapid wound repair and tissue regeneration (7).
+Applying its extract to wounded rats increased the rate of wound healing.
+It boosted the content of hydroxyproline, a major component of collagen in these rats.
+Higher collagen content facilitates rapid wound repair and tissue regeneration (7).

 Betel leaf juice with honey can be given to children to get rid of phlegm and wet cough, thanks to its warm and spicy flavor.
 Literature suggests that this plant can treat bronchitis too.
-The essential oils in the leaf play an important role in this property (8), (9).
+Its essential oils are thought to play a vital role in this property (8), (9).

 5. May Help Combat Cancer

 This leaf contains a high amount of a carcinogen called safrole.
 However, it gets metabolized to dihydroxychavicol and eugenol.
-Both of these compounds are excreted via urine.
+Both of these compounds are excreted via urine (1).

+Betel leaf exhibits antioxidant, antimutagenic, and anticancer properties.
 The betel phytochemicals are responsible for these properties.
-This means betel quids are not cancer-causing (unless you make them with tobacco).
+This means betel quids may not be cancer-causing at a non-addictive level of consumption (unless you make them with tobacco).
 Tobacco quids are linked to oral cancer (1).

-The compounds in betel leaf – hydroxychavicol and chlorogenic acid – counter the carcinogens from tobacco.
-They can selectively kill the cancerous cells without affecting the healthy cells.
-Surprisingly, such selective cell killing is missing in the currently available cancer treatment (1).
+In fact, the compounds in betel leaf – hydroxychavicol and chlorogenic acid – counter the carcinogens from tobacco.
+They can selectively kill the cancerous cells without affecting the healthy cells, unlike common cancer drugs and relevant therapeutic procedures (1).

-There’s a lot written about the side effects of betel leaf as well.
-In fact, many studies paint this plant in a poor light.
+That’s how betel phytochemicals protect your organ systems.
+However, there’s a lot written about the side effects of betel leaf as well.
+Many studies paint this plant in a poor light.
 Scroll down to the next section to find out more.

 What Are The Side Effects Of Betel Leaf?

 When you chew a betel leaf, it releases certain active chemicals like catecholamines.
-These chemicals interact with other secretions of areca nut and slaked lime if you having a betel quid.
-These chemical interactions cause serious side effects (10), (11), (12), (13):
+These chemicals interact with other secretions of areca nut and slaked lime if you have a betel quid.
+These chemical interactions may cause serious side effects (10), (11), (12), (13):